Scott Disick Reveals Why He Invites Ex Kourtney Kardashian On Trips With Sofia Richie & Kids

 “I think it’s nice to do things together and we can have our own experiences separately too,” she said.

-Kourtney and Disick ended their nine-year relationship in 2015.
+Kardashian and Disick ended their nine-year relationship in 2015.
 The two struggled with co-parenting at first, but did manage to put their differences aside for the sake of the children.

 Thankfully, Richie has no problems with Kourtney and Disick’s close relationship, either.
 In fact, a recent episode of Keeping Up With the Kardashians addressed Richie’s feelings towards the co-parents, and the conclusion was that the three of them get along very well.
-A source also told People earlier this month that there isn’t any bad blood between Kourtney, Disick, and Richie, despite the fact that some of the reality show’s fans would like to see some drama.
+A source also told People earlier this month that there isn’t any bad blood between Kardashian, Disick, and Richie, despite the fact that some of the reality show’s fans would like to see some drama.

 “They spend a ton of time together, and Kourtney is comfortable with Sofia around the kids,” the source said.